wakaba123/wakaba123/README.md

 - ❓ Feel free to ask me anything about my blog and projects in both Chinese or English!

-- ⚡ Fun fact: I use tabs over spaces and I don't have girlfriend or boyfriend.😭
+- ⚡ Fun fact: I use tabs over spaces and I don't have a girlfriend or a boyfriend.😭

 <br/>